hameed709/Diabetes-Prediction-System/README.md

 - Model training & evaluation

 ## Results
-Achieved XX% accuracy using classification algorithms.
+Achieved 77% accuracy using classification algorithms.

 ## How to Run
 1. Clone repo